JonnyCBB/ECACOMSIG-ComputingSchool2015/Tutorial.md

 * How many helices are in chain A?
 * What are the starting residues and end residues of each Helix in chain A?

-Finally think about whether you think this PDB tool is sufficient for the needs of the crystallographic community.
+Finally think about whether you think this PdbTool is sufficient for the needs of the crystallographic community.
 If you think it could be better, what would you change?
 Do the data structures need to be different?
 What information would you extract?

 Congratulations!
 You have finished the tutorial on Julia.
 I hope you enjoyed it and I hope you have learned how easy Julia can be to use.
 Maybe you will start using Julia for you own work.
 Who knows?